nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/2GenTutorialStyle.md

 ```
 === "Snakemake rule"

-    Backtick and indentation important for rendering the entire rule in a code block
+    Backticks and indentation important for rendering the entire rule in a code block

     ```
     rule rule_name: